Explanation

 Optical Elements:

-lens: Phase function for a cylindrical lens with separate focal lengths in x and y directions.tilted_lens: Phase function for a tilted spherical lens.
+lens: Phase function for a spherical lens with separate focal lengths in x and y directions.

 -